‘Dam tot Damloop’ 2017: let’s do this!

 On Sunday, September 17 2017, about 50.000 runners will take part in the 33rd edition of the Dam to Dam run.
 The unique atmosphere, the IJ Tunnel, one of the largest business runs in the world and the fact that the start and finish are located in two different cities, make this event so special.

 The route of the Damloop by Night is part of the traditional Dam to Dam route and it is decorated with dazzling lights.
 Along the way the music gives you an extra boost to complete this 8 km.
 The finish is at the Dam to Dam Park, where you can toast to your achievement along with thousands of other runners.

 Run for Nepal

 With your €130 in sponsorship money we can give cataract patients in Nepal back their sight.
 The Himalaya Eye Hospital and the Mechi Eye Hospital regularly organize eye camps in central locations in the remote, mountainous areas.
 During these camps as many people as possible will receive cataract surgery.

 How does it work

-Eye Care Foundation will arrange your registration and you will receive a magnificent running shirt.
-In the morning we all gather at Café In de Wildeman.
-And after you finish, we gather at the Ophthalmic Medical Centre Zaandam.
+Eye Care Foundation will take care of your registration and you will receive a magnificent running shirt.
+In the morning we will all gather at the In de Wildeman cafe.
+And after you cross the finish line, we will be waiting for you at the Ophthalmic Medical Centre Zaandam.

 We have 50 tickets for each run, so don’t wait too long to sign up!